THS aerosol compared with cigarette smoke

-Tobacco Heating System (THS)'s mainstream aerosol compared to reference cigarette smoke
+Tobacco Heating System mainstream aerosol compared with reference cigarette smoke

 We conducted laboratory studies to measure Harmful and Potentially Harmful Constituents in the inhalable aerosol of our Tobacco Heating System (THS) and compared them to the levels found in the smoke of a standard reference cigarette (3R4F).
 An average of 90-95% reduction of these HPHCs in the THS aerosol was observed.